Consensys/besu-sample-networks/README.md

 `./run.sh -c ibft2 -s` gets the latest smart contract code, compiles the contracts and updates the genesis file with the contract code.
 Once done it spins up a full network

 Use this scenario:
- - if you need to sign transactions with a private key and forward that along to the eth client ie. Besu
+ - if you need to sign transactions with a private key and forward that to the Ethereum client (for example Besu)

 Once it is up you can follow this [tutorial](https://docs.ethsigner.pegasys.tech/en/stable/HowTo/Transactions/Make-Transactions/) which shows you how to sign transactions that get on the chain.
 *NOTE*: please remember to use port 18545 for any examples in this tutorial